chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 ```

-Finally, let's update the lockfile and release version 1.0.0 for the gates ip by installing it to our cache.
+Finally, let's update the lockfile and release version 1.0.0 for the gates project by installing it to our cache.
 ```
 $ orbit lock
 ```